andersonjackson-ttc/Roper/spreadsheets/readme.txt

+Get On Gethub!
 This directory will hold all of our spreadsheets.
-Initially, this is only the master schedule.
-However, we may use spreadsheets to facilitate the communication between the therapists and the manager.
+Initially, this is only the master schedule  However, we may use spreadsheets to facilitate the communication between the therapists and the manager.